jtchristie/Joyful/src/pages/about/index.md

 A 2016 study shows that women who had reiki showed improvements in their sleep patterns, self-confidence and depression levels.
 Patients noted a sense of calm, inner peace, and relaxation.

 ### What are you waiting for? book an appointment
+I also invite you to schedule a free telephone consultation so you can ask me any questions that you have about Reiki.